Portrait miniature: Early period

+Jean Fouquet, self-portrait (1450).
+The earliest portrait miniature, and possibly the earliest formal self-portrait.
+(Note: As distinct from self-portraits inserted into religious or other scenes.
+Jan van Eyck painted a small probable self-portrait, Portrait of a Man (Self Portrait?), (National Gallery, London) that is dated 1433.)

-The portrait miniature developed from the illuminated manuscript, which had been superseded for the purposes of book illustration by techniques such as woodprints and calc printing.
+The portrait miniature developed from the illuminated manuscript, which had been superseded for the purposes of book illustration by techniques such as woodblock and calc printing.
 The earliest portrait miniaturists were famous manuscript painters like Jean Fouquet (self-portrait of 1450), and Simon Bening, whose daughter Levina Teerlinc mostly painted portrait miniatures, and moved to England, where her predecessor as court artist, Hans Holbein the Younger painted some miniatures.
 Lucas Horenbout was another Netherlandish miniature painter at the court of Henry VIII.

-Jean Fouquet, self-portrait (1450).
-The earliest portrait miniature, and possibly the earliest formal self-portrait.

 France also had a strong tradition of miniatures, centred on the court, although this came to concentrate in the mid-16th century on larger images, about the range of sizes of the modern paperback book, which might not qualify as miniatures in the usual sense.
 These might be paintings, or finished drawings with some colour, and were produced by François Clouet (c.
 1510 – 1572), and his followers.

 The earliest French miniature painters were Jean Clouet (died c.
 1540), his son François Clouet, Jean Perréal and others; but of their work in portraiture we have little trace at the present day, although there are many portraits and a vast number of drawings attributed to them.
-The seven portraits in the Manuscript of the Gallic War (Bibliothèque Nationale) are assigned to the eider Clouet; and to them may be added a fine work, in the Pierpont Morgan collection, representing the Marschal de Brissac.
+The seven portraits in the Manuscript of the Gallic War (Bibliothèque Nationale) are assigned to Jean Clouet; and to them may be added a fine work, in the Morgan Library & Museum, representing the Marschal de Brissac.
 Following these men we find Simon Renard de St. André (1613–1677), and Jean Cotelle.
 Others whose names might be mentioned were Joseph Werner (1637–1710), and Rosalba Carriera (1675–1757).